AVAnnotate/documentation/pages/events.md

 nav_order: 2
 ---
 # Events

-An “Event” in AVAnnotate can comprise single or multiple AV files and single or multiple sets of annotations.
+Events are a central conceptual element of a project and could comprise a single or multiple AV files, which may be associated with annotations.
+Events might include a conference composed of different panels and speakers or, more typically, a single speaker’s presentation.
+In another example, an Event could include multiple files, each a different recording of a poet reading the same poem.
+In each case, the project creator determines the scope and definition of their “Events.”

 AVAnnotate will create or ingest a [IIIF manifest](https://iiif.io/guides/using_iiif_resources/) for each event.
-Event pages can be [auto-generated](https://avannotate.github.io/documentation/pages/auto/) or [created by the user](https://avannotate.github.io/documentation/pages/custom/).
+Event pages can be [auto-generated](https://avannotate.github.io/documentation/pages/auto/) or [custom](https://avannotate.github.io/documentation/pages/custom/) and created by the user.

 ### Add new events by selecting `+ Add` on the Event dashboard
 <br>